Breaking Down The Sacramento Kings Schedule

 On the surface, the fact that Sacramento has to face Houston should appear daunting.

-Former MVP’s James Harden and Russel Westbrook have lead the Rockets to a strong season, sitting at 40-24 once play resumes in Orlando.
+Former MVP’s James Harden and Russel Westbrook have paced the Rockets offense, leading Houston to a 40-24 record in 2019-20.

 One of those 24 losses came from a loss against Sacramento on December 9th, a game that Nemaja Bjelica sent Rockets fans home in shambles.